snek5000/snek5000/docs/index.rst

-.. eturb documentation master file, created by sphinx-quickstart on Wed Dec 25 01:55:26 2019.
+.. snek5000 documentation master file, created by sphinx-quickstart on Wed Dec 25 01:55:26 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.